Lars Møller Madsen

 Lars Møller Madsen (born 30 May 1981 in Ølgod, Denmark) is a Danish team handball player.
 He has played for the Swedish clubs IFK Kristianstad and HIF Karlskrona, Polish Wisla Plock and Danish side Skjern Håndbold.
 He ended his career in 2008 at the age of 37.
 He is most famous for scoring the winning goal in quarter final against Iceland in the 2007 World Men's Handball Championship.
 The score was 41:41 at the time, where he scored Denmarks 42nd goal with 2 seconds remaining.

 Career

 Skjern Håndbold

-Early in his handball career he started educating himself as a electrician, but stopped when he became one of the key players at Skjern Håndbold.
+Early in his handball career he started educating himself as an electrician, but stopped when he became one of the key players at Skjern Håndbold.
 With Skjern he won the 2002 and 2003 EHF City Cup, the first two international titles for the club.
 He also reached the final of the Danish Cup in 2003 and 2004.
 In May 2005 he was loaned to BM Ciudad de Almería for one month.

 After the 2007 World Championship he drew attention from various German top clubs, but still extended his contract at Skjern until 2010.
 He has the fifth most goals in Skjerns history.